 I don’t know about you, but on mornings where I haven’t felt the best the night before (hence, I haven’t wanted to cook) or I’ve run out of food and had no time to prepare, the thought of driving up somewhere and getting a breakfast sandwich sounds like the perfect solution.

-Chances are, you have everything you need (or can stock everything you need) to make a quick breakfast that's grab and go friendly (after cooking for approximately 5-7 minutes) and of course, clean.
-No drive thrus for you!
+Chances are, you have everything you need (or can stock everything you need) to make a quick breakfast that’s grab and go friendly (after cooking for approximately 5-7 minutes).
+No drive-thrus for you!

 - 4 Egg Whites (About 3/4 – 1 c of Egg Whites if using a liquid egg white variety)

 - Defrost your English Muffin – If you have kept the English Muffins in your freezer, you will need to defrost it prior to toasting.
 If you know you will be making this before you rush out in the morning, you may simply pop one out of the freezer once you wake and let it defrost while you are in the shower and getting ready for work.
 If you don’t have the time, we typically microwave ours at 30 secs per muffin.

 - Spray a small pan with olive oil to prevent sticking and place 4 egg whites in the bottom on medium to medium-high heat.
 Essentially, you will not turn or “flip” your eggs until they are cooked on the top through the bottom of the eggs.
 Think of it as making an omelet with no stuffing or an egg white pancake.

 - Once your eggs are about 90% cooked, add a sprinkling of cheese and fold in half.
 Cook for approximately 1-2 minutes longer.